zavocc/zavocc.github.io/content/posts/best-ai-tools.md

 ## Google Bard
 *Link:* https://bard.google.com

 Lets you access to Google's in house LLM models (currently [Gemini](https://blog.google/technology/ai/google-gemini-ai/)).
-Has internet access, history, extensions, and image input
+Has internet access, history, extensions, and image recognition and generation abilities.

 **Tips:**
 Enable extensions to work with your email, files, navigation or youtube